 The dam will be Africa’s largest hydroelectric facility.
-Egyptian experts understand why Ethiopia, a desperately poor country that has been growing economically in leaps & bounds in recent years, needs energy.
-But they are afraid diverting that much water to Ethiopia would injure Egypt.
+Egyptian experts understand why Ethiopia, a desperately poor country that has been growing economically in leaps and bounds in recent years, needs energy.
+But they are afraid diverting that much water to Ethiopia would hurt Egypt.
 Around 97 per cent of Egypt’s fresh water comes from the Nile, according to the Egyptian government.

 Agreement not reached

-In March, Egypt, Sudan, & Ethiopia signed a declaration of principles on the dam that agreed to safeguard the interests of all three countries.
-But Egyptian, Ethiopian & Sudanese officials broke up a summit on Sunday before reaching agreement over how to assess the environmental impact of the dam, including how it would affect water supplies.
+In March, Egypt, Sudan, and Ethiopia signed a declaration of principles on the dam that agreed to safeguard the interests of all three countries.
+But Egyptian, Ethiopian and Sudanese officials broke up a summit on Sunday before reaching agreement over how to assess the environmental impact of the dam, including how it would affect water supplies.

 Government officials blamed the consultants tapped to conduct the studies for the impasse.

-In September, Netherlands-based consultancy Deltares pulled out of the process, saying the three governments & a second consultant, France’s BRL’s group, could not guarantee the studies would be independent.
+In September, Netherlands-based consultancy Deltares pulled out of the process, saying the three governments and a second consultant, France’s BRL’s group, could not guarantee the studies would be independent.

-“We need an equitable use for our available resources in order to meet food & energy needs, eradicate poverty & raise the standard of living,” said Ethiopia’s Minister of Water & Energy Motuma Mekasa after the summit ended without agreement.
+“We need an equitable use for our available resources in order to meet food and energy needs, eradicate poverty and raise the standard of living,” said Ethiopia’s Minister of Water and Energy Motuma Mekasa after the summit ended without agreement.

-But foreign diplomats cast scepticism on those claims, saying Egypt & Ethiopia were trying to influence the consultants to bolster their respective positions.
+But foreign diplomats cast scepticism on those claims, saying Egypt and Ethiopia were trying to influence the consultants to bolster their respective positions.

-“The spat between the consulting firms is a proxy battle between Egyptian & Ethiopian governments,” said a Dutch diplomat in Cairo who asked to remain unnamed.
+“The spat between the consulting firms is a proxy battle between Egyptian and Ethiopian governments,” said a Dutch diplomat in Cairo who asked to remain unnamed.

 20,000 people could be displaced

-“The government has shown no interest in studying & safeguarding the river system,” said Mesfin Hailemariam, executive director at Young Volunteers for Environment Ethiopia.
-“They have moreover neglected to research how the dam’s construction will affect local people.”
+“The government has shown no interest in studying and safeguarding the river system,” said Mesfin Hailemariam, executive director at Young Volunteers for Environment Ethiopia.
+“They have also neglected to research how the dam’s construction will affect local people.”